etherfi-protocol/etherfi-avs-operator-CLI/README.md

 - `operatorAddress`: Eigenlayer operator address, which is managed by ether.fi team.

 ### Step 2: Request ether.fi team to whitelist the target AVSs
+- the target AVS
 - `operatorId`
-- `registryCoordinator`: the address of the RegistryCoordinator contract of the target AVS
+- `registryCoordinator`: the address of the RegistryCoordinator contract of the target AVS You can request, but ether.fi might not be able to whitelist because of security & constraints

 ### Step 3: Create BLS signature